-The sample jobs for Scripted Install of Windows-based operating systems that come with the ServerGuide Scripting Toolkit are customized for the specific version of the
+The sample jobs for Scripted Install of Windows operating systems that come with the ServerGuide Scripting Toolkit are customized for the specific version of the operating system that is being deployed.
+You can override some of the environment variables in usrvars.bat by defining new values in the Altiris Deployment Solution interface.

-See the Altiris Deployment Solution documentation for more information on how to modify jobs or events.
-See "Modifying USRVARS.BAT" on page 19 for more information about the usrvars.bat environment variables.
+See the Altiris Deployment Solution documentation for information about how to modify jobs or events.
+See "Modifying USRVARS.BAT" on page 19 for information about the usrvars.bat environment variables.
 You can override the following ServerGuide Scripting Toolkit environment variables.

-Note: Some variables in the Scripted Install sample jobs for the Altiris Deployment Solution have different default values than for other ServerGuide Scripting Toolkit scenarios.
+Note: Some variables in the sample jobs for the Altiris Deployment Solution have different default values than for other ServerGuide Scripting Toolkit scenarios.

-Variable name Description Default ANS_FILE Defines the file name for the unattended installation answer file. win2000.txt Note: For Windows Server 2003 sample jobs, the default is win2003 instead of win2000 for the above value.
-ANS_PATH Defines the fully-qualified path to the directory that contains ANS_FILE. %TK_PATH%\altiris\ %NOSDIR%\ansfile (f:\sgdeploy\sgtk\altiris\ windows\ansfile) DSET_PATH Defines the fully-qualified path to the IBM ServerGuide device drivers index file, DRVSET.INI %TAS_PATH%\drvs\w2k_drv (f:\drvs\w2k_drv) Note: For Windows Server 2003 sample jobs, the default is w23_drv instead of w2k_drv for the above values.
-OS_PATH Defines the fully-qualified path to the operating-system installation files directory in the source tree. %TAS_PATH%\os\w2k_srv (f:\sgdeploy\os\w2ksrv) Note: For Windows Server 2003 sample jobs, the default is w23_std instead of w2k_srv for the above values.
-PART_SZ Defines the target server operating system partition size (in MB) for the primary partition.
+Variable name Description Default ANS_FILE The file name for the unattended installation answer file. win2000.txt Note: For Windows Server 2003 sample jobs, the default is win2003 instead of win2000.
+ANS_PATH The fully qualified path to the directory that contains ANS_FILE. %TK_PATH%\altiris\ %NOSDIR%\ansfile (f:\sgdeploy\sgtk\altiris\ windows\ansfile) DSET_PATH The fully qualified path to the IBM ServerGuide device drivers index file, DRVSET.INI %TAS_PATH%\drvs\w2k_drv (f:\drvs\w2k_drv) Note: For Windows Server 2003 sample jobs, the default is w23_drv instead of w2k_drv.
+OS_PATH The fully qualified path to the operating-system installation files directory in the source tree. %TAS_PATH%\os\w2k_srv (f:\sgdeploy\os\w2ksrv) Note: For Windows Server 2003 sample jobs, the default is w23_std instead of w2k_srv for the above values.
+PART_SZ The target server operating system partition size (in MB) for the primary partition.
 4000